-You will study:
+In Year 10 you will study:

 - Food preparation skills

-- Food Nutrition and Health
+- ◆ Food Nutrition and Health

 - ◆ Food Safety

 - ◆ Food Science

 - Food provenance

 - Food choice

 You will learn how to:

 - ◆ Cook!
 By demonstrating a wide range of skills and techniques used in the kitchen - Carry out food investigations - Improve your organisational skills and learn how to work effectively under time constraints. - Apply you theoretical knowledge to an end of GCSE exam.